apache/activemq-artemis/docs/user-manual/en/persistence.md

     file has a `bindings` extension.
 File size is `1048576`, and it is located at the bindings folder.

--   JMS journal.

-    This journal instance stores all JMS related data, This is basically any JMS Queues, Topics and Connection Factories and any JNDI bindings for these resources.

-    Any JMS Resources created via the management API will be persisted to this journal.
-Any resources configured via configuration files will not.
-The JMS Journal will only be created if JMS is being used.

-    The files on this journal are prefixed as `activemq-jms`.
-Each file has a `jms` extension.
-File size is `1048576`, and it is located at the bindings folder.

 -   Message journal.

     This journal instance stores all message related data, including the